Birds

 The hummingbird has a problem associated with its mode of feeding.
 When taking nectar from blossoms, there is no convenient perch nearby, so it must hover while feeding, then move backwards to withdraw its bill from the flower.
 As a result, the flight is specialized.
 The wingbeat is highly efficient, and, proportionally, the hummingbird uses fewer beats than other birds.
 Some of the larger hummingbirds have a rate of 20–25 beats per second, comparable with that of the considerably larger and slower tits.
 In small hummingbirds, the rate rises to about 70 beats per second, but in giant hummingbirds, it is surprisingly slow, 8–10 beats per second.

 The bill is long and fine, an exceptionally short one being only about half as long again as the head, while the longest, that of the Sword-billed hummingbird Ensifera ensifera is straight and as long as the head, body, and tail combined.
-Such a bill is designed for probing long tubular filowers.
+Such a bill is designed for probing long tubular flowers.
 The tongue, slender and elongated, can be extended well beyond the tip of the bill, and the edges are rolled in to form a double tube up which the nectar is sucked.

 Many hummingbirds are forest dwellers, but they may occur in a wide range of habitats, extending into open country where flowering plants are present and also to high altitudes in mountain regions.
 In some cases, they are nomadic or subject to seasonal movements to take advantage of the flowering seasons of different plants.
 Several species are migratory, and three move into North America to nest in the southern parts of Canada or Alaska.